-In 2022, operational risks stemming from the worldwide pandemic had significantly less impact on MICL.
+In 2023, operational risks stemming from the worldwide pandemic had significantly less impact on MICL.
 Whilst the pandemic undoubtedly had an impact within the business and the operational risks the business faced in previous years, proactive management and mitigation of these risks allowed for business operations to continue effectively.
-Resourcing continued to be a key operational risk in 2022.
-As with many businesses, MICL has been impacted by a surge in demand for skilled workers in insurance and technology roles.

-In 2021, the Company completed an assessment of increased risks arising from the Russian invasion of Ukraine.
-The increase in cyber risk posed by the political tensions between Russia and the UK and USA has been the key change to operational risk.
-AmTrust Group IT Security continue their increased focus surrounding cyber risk and are providing regular feedback to the business and its employees on the steps taken.
-The network team has been proactively working to block Russian IP addresses at Amtrust's perimeter and has also taken proactive measures in endpoint protection systems based on the cyber intelligence feeds MICL subscribe to.
+Resourcing continued to be a key operational risk in 2023, more immediately impacting MICL's claims administration partners, although the second half of the year saw an improvement.
+As with many businesses, MICL and its partners have been impacted by a surge in demand for skilled workers in insurance and technology roles.
+Global political tensions remained high throughout 2023 with the continued Russian invasion of Ukraine, tensions between US and China, and the spreading conflict in the middle east.
+As a result, cyber risk continued to be an increased operational risk.
+AmTrust Group IT Security continued their increased focus surrounding cyber risk and are providing regular feedback to the business and its employees on the steps taken.
+The network team has been proactively working to block Foreign IP addresses at Amtrust's perimeter and has also taken proactive measures in endpoint protection systems based on the cyber intelligence feeds MICL subscribe to.